aaqibb13/Blog-Sync/README.md

 # DjangoBlogApp
-A Minimalistic Blogging App built using Python (Django Web Application Framework)
+A Minimalistic Blogging App built using Python (Django Web Application Framework).

 # Prerequistes
 - Python Version 3.xx should be installed into your system